polyglotDataNerd/poly-yelp/README.md

 # yelp-parser

-This project is a web goscraper for reviews specifically for Yelp to get reviews for each sg store.
-This goscraper is written in GO to utilize it's robust and easy to use concurrency framework.
+This project is a web go scraper for reviews specifically for Yelp to get reviews for each subject and reviews.
+This scraper is written in GO to utilize it's robust and easy to use concurrency/parellel framework.

-This will be used to measure customer experience sentiment along with CSAT and the current customer service complaint/comment funnel.
+The parser looks for an object in S3 that has a list of URLS from yelp and will scrape all those URLS in parallel using go channels for concurrent syncs and write into a map interface to write back up to S3 for review analysis.

 Dependencies: